andrearizzomt/raw-aviation-blog/TO_DO_LIST.md

 - Next.js frontend is running and connected to Strapi.
 - **New aviation blog homepage** with hero section and latest content showcase.
 - **Navigation component** added to layout for easy site navigation.
+- **Mobile navigation with burger menu** implemented with slide-in animation and backdrop blur.
 - Articles list page (`/articles`) is fully functional with pagination and image rendering.
 - **Galleries list page (`/galleries`) is fully functional with pagination and image rendering.**
 - **Reports list page (`/reports`) is fully functional with pagination and image rendering.**